 Online indexes to find tests and measures in print:

 You can access UCB Library resources from off campus or via your laptop or other mobile device using one of two simple methods.
 (NOTE: Using EndNote?
 Use VPN, not the Proxy Server)

 After you make a one-time change in your web browser settings, the proxy server will ask you to log in with a CalNet ID or Library PIN when you click on the link to a licensed resource.
 See the setup instructions, FAQ, and Troubleshooting pages to configure your browser.

-The Education Psychology Library reference desk is open for drop-in help Monday - Friday, 11-1 and 2-4.
+The Education Psychology Library reference desk is open for drop-in help Monday - Friday, 2-4 pm.
 Please come by, we like working with students!
 If none of these times work for you, contact me (phone number and email in contact box to the left.)

 Go To Full Version